cargo2nix/cargo2nix/examples/3-static-resources/README.md

 ## Building

-As always, to compile the `project-with-resources` binary with Nix, run:
+As always, to compile the `static-resources` binary with Nix, run:

 ```bash
 nix-build